Kushmandi Assembly constituency

-Kushmandi is an assembly constituency in Dakshin Dinajpur district in the Indian state of West Bengal.
+Kushmandi Assembly constituency is an assembly constituency in Dakshin Dinajpur district in the Indian state of West Bengal.
 It is reserved for scheduled castes.

 Overview

 As per orders of the Delimitation Commission, No. 37 Kushmandi Assembly constituency (SC) covers Kushmandi community development block and Belbari II, Jahangirpur and Sukdebpur gram panchayats of Gangarampur community development block.

-Kushmandi Assembly constituency is part of No. 6 Balurghat (Lok Sabha constituency).
+Kushmandi Assembly constituency is part of No. 6 Balurghat Lok Sabha constituency.